cjneely10/EukMetaSanity/INSTALLATION.md

 echo export PYTHONPATH=$(pwd)/:'$PYTHONPATH' >> ~/.bashrc
 ```

+You may need to restart your shell for these changes to take effect.

 Create a link to a directory on your PATH to make **EukMetaSanity** more easily callable

 ```